rpm-software-management/mock/docs/Why-Mock.md

 location and permissions.

+## Mock elevates permissions responsibly

+Mock does a lot of things to prepare a buildroot.
+For some of them (e.g. installing build dependencies) Mock needs to elevate permissions to root.
+But it does so only for a limited time-frame, and drops back to normal user as soon as possible.

 ## Mock sets build-specific macros

 Some distributions or architectures require specific macros to be set, so that